winnpixie/guardian-aottg/README.md

 A free, open-source, and feature-rich modification for the Attack on Titan Tribute Game.

 ## Where do I get/download Guardian Mod?
-Download "[Launcher.exe](https://aottg.winnpixie.xyz/clients/guardian/Launcher.exe)" and run it!
+Download "[ModLauncher.exe](https://aottgfan.site/clients/guardian/Launcher.exe)" and run it!
-    - If Windows Smart Defender stops the launcher from running, click "More Info" and then click "Run Anyway", this is an issue I can/will not fix as I do not sign the executable.
+    - If Windows Smart Defender stops the launcher from running, click "More Info" and then click "Run Anyway", this is an issue I can not/will not fix as I do not sign the executable.

 ## Features
 This mod has (almost) everything RiceCake's mod (RC mod) has, and much more!